Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Introduction

-In Section VIII we will discuss how phase transitions occurring inside NS may provide a new {\it high frequency} source of GWs through density fluctuation induced rapidly changing quadrupole moment.
-Section IX will change the direction of discussion towards the effects of an external gravitational wave on the neutron star configuration.
+Section \ref{sec:weber_detector} will change the direction of discussion towards the effects of an external gravitational wave on the neutron star configuration.
 Clearly, expected deformations in NS will be extremely tiny.
-However, we will discuss how it may be possible to detect even such tiny deformations utilizing the impressive accuracy of pulsar timing observations, and in particular possible changes in the pulse profile from induced wobbling of pulsar (recalling discussion from the results of Section VII that even if pulse timing changes remain very small, pulse profile modulations may become relatively large).
+However, we will discuss how it may be possible to detect even such tiny deformations utilizing the impressive accuracy of pulsar timing observations, and in particular possible changes in the pulse profile from induced wobbling of pulsar (recalling discussion from the results of Section \ref{sec:pulse_modification} that even if pulse timing changes remain very small, pulse profile modulations may become relatively large).
 We will therefore conclude in this section that pulsars will effectively act as {\it remotely stationed} Weber detectors whose GW perturbed signals may be observable on earth \cite{Das:2018kvy}.
 A very important part of discussion here will involve the so called {\it ringing} of the pulsar which will allow folding of very large number of pulses, thereby tremendously increasing the signal to noise ratio, exactly what is done in a Weber detector.
 We will make a point here on the importance of the quantity the {\it Quality factor} {\bf Q} of the NS matter which will directly determine the strength of the ringing effect.
 While much focus has been there in the literature in calculating the shear viscosity to entropy ratio of the QCD matter (in the QGP phase as well as the hadronic phase), there is no such discussion for the Quality factor {\bf Q}.